ltbarnes/cs123/README_Ray.txt

 	Shapes and Orbit Cam:
 		The base class Scene for OpenGLScene was modified so both ShapesScene and SceneviewScene contain the same basic data structures.
 The Orbit cam was modified to include a getScaleMatrix() method so ray tracing should work on the shapes scene and when using the orbit cam.

 #################################### Additions for Ray ###################################

+	Raycursion:
+		The rayTrace method in the RayTaskBlock class (part of RayScene) was modified to allow for reflection calculations.
+After the initial ray is calculated based on the pixel location and camera, the raycursion() method is called to recursively calculate color intensities for reflected rays.

-	Ambient Textures:
+	Textures:
+		QImages are stored in a QHash with their corresponding filenames as keys.
+This prevents the same images from being stored multiple times for different objects.
+To sample the file appropriately each shape has a method getUV(point, normal) which returns the proper uv sampling coordinates for the given point and normal.
-		The ambient term is multiplied by the texture value when texture mapping is active to
+		The ambient term is multiplied by the texture value when texture mapping is active so the texture doesn't disappear in areas where there is no diffuse lighting.

 Extras: